-It may seem no big deal at first, adding an image to the page and surround it with your content.
-But with a closer look imagery requires a bit more work to perfectly fit your content and provide better SEO for the page.
-With these image optimization tips and cool tools you will make your photo backgrounds, galleries and product showcase work for your brand.
+It may seem no big deal at first, but adding an image to the page and surrounding it with your content is.
+But with a closer look, imagery requires a bit more work to perfectly fit your content and provide better SEO for the page.
+With these web image optimization tips and cool tools, you will make your photo backgrounds, galleries, and product showcase work for your brand.

 Add Unique Images